 Investors are usually aware of how much income they will receive from individual funds based on the coupon rate and term, but bond funds remove that predictability.

 This is because a unit holder’s income would depend on the payout rates and schedules of a variety of bonds, so they can receive different amounts with every payout.

 Likewise, fund managers that apply active bond management strategies could replace underlying investments anytime, as long as the replacement still adheres to the fund’s objectives.

 Bond fund risks

 A big risk investors can face with bond funds is a major or full loss of their principal investment.

 This is because bond issuers are still required to return the bondholders’ principal investment, whereas bond funds are not obligated to do the same if it defaults.
 This makes investing in bond funds riskier than what some investors may accept or tolerate.

 It’s still best to seek the advice of professionals before making a decision to determine whether bond funds are in line with an investor’s objectives.

-This information has been sourced from the Financial Industry Regulatory Authority and Investopedia.
+This information has been sourced from the Financial Industry Regulatory Authority.